epoca-technology/epoca-core-api/README.md

-# PLUTUS CORE API
+# EPOCA CORE API

-Plutus Core is an API designed to manage the Plutus system as well as communicating with the GUI and the Forecast API.
+Epoca Core is an API designed to manage the system as well as communicating with the GUI and the Prediction API.